-- 1. Preheat the oven to 325°F (162°C).
+- Preheat the oven to 325°F (162°C).
 Adjust an oven rack to the middle position.
 Line a 9-by-5-inch (23-by-13-cm) glass or metal loaf pan with parchment paper.

-- 2. In the bowl of a large food processor, combine the almond flour, coconut flour, cinnamon, baking soda, salt, pumpkin pie spice, cloves, and coconut sugar.
+- In a large food processor, combine the almond flour, coconut flour, cinnamon, baking soda, salt, pumpkin pie spice, cloves, and coconut sugar.
 Pulse 10 times or until mixed.

-Recipe Testers Reviews
+Recipe Testers’ Reviews

-Seriously, though, if you’re turned off by paleo or gluten-free breads that have a crumbly texture or, worse, a weird gumminess, this bread will wipe that vision from your brain and you will find yourself making loaves of bread for all your paleo and non-paleo friends.
+Seriously, though, if you’re turned off by paleo or gluten-free bread that have a crumbly texture or, worse, a weird gumminess, this bread will wipe that vision from your brain and you will find yourself making loaves of bread for all your paleo and non-paleo friends.
 Christmas gifts, anyone?

-I love a hearty snack cake that’s sweet and filling and this quick bread fits the bill.
+I love a hearty snack cake that’s sweet and filling and this quick gluten-free pumpkin bread fits the bill.
 The almond meal not only keeps the pumpkin bread moist but gives it a wonderfully dense texture.

-My metal pan was Teflon lined so I didn’t line it with parchment.
+My metal pan was Teflon-lined so I didn’t line it with parchment.
 I did coat the pan lightly with melted coconut oil.
 The loaf came out beautifully browned.
-This loaf made about 10-12 slices and would make wonderful French toast some morning.
-I served my slices with whipped cream cheese or it could’ve been whipped coconut cream!
+This loaf made about 10 to 12 slices and would make wonderful French toast some morning.
+I served my slices with whipped cream cheese—or it could’ve been whipped coconut cream!
 I’ll keep this fragrant little loaf in the freezer in the future, so we’ve always got a slice ready to eat!